-How To Make A Harvey Weinstein Joke (If You Absolutely Must) | Fast Company
+How To Make A Harvey Weinstein Joke (If You Absolutely Must)

 Jokes like these also reduce the Weinstein story to mere current event status—a weird thing that just happened, as opposed to an inflection point for Hollywood.
 NBC commentator Al Michaels made the same mistake during Sunday Night Football when he joked about the Giants having “a worse week than Harvey Weinstein.”
 Aside from having the same construction and sensitivity level of a Dennis Miller joke from 1992, this comment is lousy for focusing on Harvey’s pain.
 Perhaps the least relevant element of the Weinstein story is how Harvey Weinstein is doing right now.
 A joke that focuses on his situation again places his actions in a neutral vacuum.
 If it seems difficult to find a context in an NFL game to compare to Harvey Weinstein’s despicable deeds, perhaps that’s why most NFL announcers might opt not do that.

 It’s more understandable, however, that Saturday Night Live would attempt to inject some humor into the topic.
 In fact, a lot of media outlets called the show out for not going after Weinstein the previous week, when the story broke.
-Here’s how SNL’s approach differed from Corden’s and Al Michaels’.
+Here’s how SNL’s approach differed from Corden’s and Al Michaels’s.

 The minute and a half the Weekend Update hosts Michael Che and Colin Jost spend on Weinstein spans the following subjects:

-- That working for him must have felt gross (and anyone who felt like saying so was forced to say silent).
+- That working for him must have felt gross (and anyone who felt like saying so was forced to stay silent).

 - That he should go to prison.